 The turkey craft features a pinecone template for the body and head, and "feathers."
 Explain that only birds have feathers, unlike other classes of animals.

 Trees > Evergreen > Conifers and their Pinecones

-A pinecone is like a strong little home or nest for seeds to develop for a group of plants called conifers.
+A pinecone (or pine cone) is like a strong little home or nest for seeds to develop for a group of plants called conifers.
 The conifers include the pine, cedars, spruce and other evergreen trees.
 Evergreen trees generally stay green all year round and don't loose their leaves.
 Some varieties of conifers are harvested specifically to decorate as Christmas trees.
 Visit related activities about trees and their importance.

-Printing, assembly and decoration suggestions:
+Printing, assembly and decoration ideas: